-Laws and rules pertaining to plumbing can be found in the following:
+Laws and rules about plumbing contractor licensing can be found in:

 The laws and rules are maintained and updated by the State Office of the Code Reviser.